Welcome to the IWAI - Boyne Navigation website

-Previous Workparty notices for 2013 & 2012 can be viewed here.
+Previous Workday notices for 2012 - 2015 can be viewed here.

-Click here for our gallery of images.We must again thank our many sponsors for their several kinds of help in our efforts, particularly Halco Ltd., and Larry Drew & Co. for their supply of heavy construction machinery during the past months.
+Chapter Paving (formerly known as Oldbridge Concrete), Halco Ltd., and Larry Drew & Co. for their supply of heavy construction machinery during the past months.

 The project has been in progress since 2003.
 The work to date has been concentrated on the canal section from the sea lock at Oldbridge to the turf lock at the Horse Bridge, approximately 0.5 miles to the east of the upstream junction with the River Boyne.
 This work has involved significant voluntary effort and has resulted in the restoration of a considerable length of navigable waterway.

 Our branch received the Ellison Award of appreciation from the Meath Association of An Taisce in 2012.
 We were presented with a "certificate" and plaque.
 The plaque is going to be mounted at the Sealock in the near future.